Dogue de Bordeaux Dog Breed Info: Pictures, Traits & Facts

 Exercise 🐕

-As with any working breed, these dogs need plenty of exercise to prevent them from being destructive.
-They always prefer to have some sort of job to exercise them mentally and physically.
-They do not adapt well to living in apartments or small homes.
+As with any working breed, the Dogue de Bordeaux needs plenty of exercise to prevent them from being destructive.
+They always prefer to have a job to exercise them mentally and physically.
+They do not adapt well to living in apartments or tiny homes.

 Training 🦮

-The Dogue de Bordeaux is a stubborn breed when faced with a shy or unsure trainer.
+When faced with a shy or unsure trainer, the Dogue de Bordeaux is a stubborn breed.
 They respect and listen well to people who have experience training dogs.
-Do not ever become aggressive or physical with the dog because they do not respond well to this kind of treatment.
+Do not become aggressive or physical with the dog because they do not respond well to that kind of treatment.

 Early socialization is one of the vital aspects of training the Dogue de Bordeaux.
 Take them to dog parks and introduce them to other animals as early as possible.
 Pay attention to their behavior.
 Specific training sessions will probably need to involve how to behave well around other animals.